• Blog

 • Magnesium reduces anti-inflammatory stress

-• Magnesium heart rate response to exercise, to sympathetic nervous stimulation, and to sleep problems.
+• Magnesium helps heart rate response to exercise, sympathetic nervous stimulation, and sleep problems.

 • Magnesium helps with restless legs syndrome